 All the options discussed above have one thing in common – you have to upload your files to the Internet before someone can download them.

-Infinit is another impressive desktop application that also uses peer to peer file transfer and it allows you to send files of virtually any size to anyone.
-All you have to do is drag the file on to the Infinit app, choose any recipient from your contacts and the transfer will begin once they accept the incoming file request.
+Infinit used to be another impressive desktop application that also uses peer to peer file transfer and it allows you to send files of virtually any size to anyone.
+All you have to do is drag the file onto the Infinit app, choose any recipient from your contacts and the transfer will begin once they accept the incoming file request.

 That said, the sender and the recipient would need to install the Infinit app to use peer-to-peer transfer.
 Also, it is currently not possible to send files from the desktop to mobile devices.

 The popular Skype app can also be used for sending documents, photos, videos and other large files of any format to your Skype contacts.
-Just initiate a chat session or a audio / video call with a contact and choose the Send File option to initiate a transfer.
+Just initiate a chat session or an audio/video call with contact and choose the Send File option to initiate a transfer.
 The service imposes no limit to the size or number of the files you can send or receive using Skype and since it is peer-to-peer, no centralized server is needed for the file transfer.